cmititiuc/stellaservice-code-test/Readme.md

 ## Introduction

-Requirements:
+Language:
-* elixir 1.5.1 - probably runs ok on lower versions but wasn't specifically tested on them
+* elixir 1.5.1 - probably runs fine on lower versions, but wasn't specifically tested on them

 ## How to run